Applying for a Grant? Follow These Steps

 Step 3 — Submit an Application

-If an inquiry aligns with the Foundation’s priority areas and fills a local need, an organization will be encouraged to submit a full proposal.
-For its next round of granting, the Foundation will begin taking applications Nov.
-1, 2017 and the deadline for submissions is Dec.
-22, 2017.
+If an inquiry aligns with one of the Foundation’s priority areas and fills a local need, an organization will be encouraged to submit a full application.
+The Foundation will begin accepting applications for 2019 grants on Nov.
+1, 2018, with the deadline being Dec.
+23, 2018.
 Applications and materials must be submitted electronically to Mark Weber by e-mail at [email protected].